 Color Jet Printing (CJP) TECHNOLOGY

 CJP 3D printing is perfect for creating multicolor imaginative, custom gifts.
 It is capable to build concept models, architectural and demonstration miniatures.
-ColorJet Printing (CJP) is an additive manufacturing mechanism which capable of full-color (multicolor) 3D prints.
+ColorJet Printing (CJP) is an additive manufacturing mechanism what capable of full-color (multicolor) 3D prints.
 This technology involves two major components – core and binder.
 The Core™ material is spread in thin layers over the build platform with a roller.
 After each layer is spread, color binder is selectively jetted from inkjet print heads over the core layer, which causes the core to solidify.
 The build platform lowers with every subsequent layer which is spread and printed, resulting in a multicolor three-dimensional model.
 The final 3D printed product’s surface ‘feel to the touch’ is that of sandstone.
 The thickness of the layers is approx. 0.1 mm.

 Whether printed with color or in standard white, parts can be additionally clear coated to add a hard, smooth coating or wax coated to smooth out the surface finish.